 Are You Replacing An Existing Table in the Same Space?
 Consider Its Current Utility and History.

-It’s easier to replace an existing table because you’re familiar with how your first table fit into your home and how it served your needs over years of dinner parties, holidays, and family gatherings.
+It’s easier to replace an existing reclaimed oak table because you’re familiar with how your first table fit into your home and how it served your needs over years of dinner parties, holidays, and family gatherings.
 Consider the table’s size relative to your space.
 Has it been hard to sneak past people when their chairs aren’t tucked in?
 Perhaps it would make sense to have a table that is four inches thinner?
-Is the table too big for your day to day use?
+Is the reclaimed oak table too big for your day to day use?
 In this case, you might want to consider a shorter reclaimed wood table with table extenders, which are also sometimes knows as company boards.
 This way you’ll have more mobility in your dining room for everyday life.
 Could you use a slightly larger table?
 Take a tape measurer and see how much room you have to spare—it’s always nice to have a little extra space if you need it.
 If you have lots of clearance on either end, you may want a table that is a foot or two longer.
-As a general rule of thumb, an extra foot and a half, will add two guests very comfortably to the table.
-An extra three feet overall will add four more guests.
+As a general rule of thumb, 22" or more will add two guests very comfortably to the table.

 Think about the legs.
 Does your current table have four corner legs?
 Corner legs are obviously functional and classic, but you might be losing the ability to add an extra guest in the corners of your table at larger gatherings.
 A “trestle” base or custom metal base could solve this issue because the legs are inset from the ends and corners of the table.
 Cannon Hill Woodworking makes all sorts of custom wood bases for our tables to suit your aesthetic preferences and your tables needs for stability and strength.
 We work closely with our clients to get it right and make sure the final product is both beautiful, functional, and well-built.